Subiksha-A/Verilog-Practice/README.md

 # Verilog-Practice
-This repository consists of all the basic digital electronics circuits and their RTL design using verilog
+This repository consists of RTL design and testbenches to verify them using verilog which was done as a part of my 2 weeks Internship at Struent Semiconductors.